Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

       transition.
 If the transition was called by a contract account instead of a user account, then ``_sender`` is the address of the contract that called this transition.
-In a chain call, this is always the immediate caller.
+In a chain call, this is the contract that sent the message invoking the current transition.

-    - ``_origin : ByStr20`` : The account address that triggered this
+    - ``_origin : ByStr20`` : The account address that initiated the current
       transaction (which can possibly be a chain call).
-This is always a non-contract address.
+This is always a user address, since contracts can never initiate transactions.

     - ``_amount : Uint128`` : Incoming amount, in QA (see section
       above on the units), sent by the sender.
 To transfer the money